-The Group's loss attributable to equity holders of the Company for the year was HK\$159 million, narrowed by 35% from last year's HK\$242 million.
+The Group's loss attributable to equity holders of the Company for the year was HK\$197 million, increased by 24% from last year's HK\$159 million.
+The increase was mainly attributable to the share of result of Ule and the increased net finance costs.